Will the High-Tech Cities of the Future Be Utterly Lonely?

 increased urbanization of world's population (Score:2)

-People are a pain (Score:2)
+People are a pain (Score:3)

 They have their own worldview that doesn't have you at the center.
 They have their own competing needs and desires.